lowdanie/lowdanie.github.io/_posts/2020-04-16-efficient-search.md

 mathjax: true
 ---

 In this post we will discuss a method for quickly solving seemingly intractable search problems called the _Metrolopis algorithm_.
-This is one of the most popular algorithms in applied science and engineering -- its use cases include finding stable states of matter, exploring the genome and Google's PageRank algorithm.
+This is one of the most popular algorithms in applied science and engineering -- its use cases include optimizing the layout of circuit elements on a chip, finding a region of the genome that causes a specific disease and Google's PageRank algorithm.

 We'll demonstrate the method via a neat application to encryption which is due to [Persi Diaconis](https://math.uchicago.edu/~shmuel/Network-course-readings/MCMCRev.pdf).
 We will then try to understand why the method works and see that it can be explained using the beautiful theory of _Markov chains_.